DEF-TRUE/Product_Sales-Analysis-with-Database--SQL/README.md

         NOW I'LL EXPLAIN WHY I MADE IT 😅:

-MAINLY   his database is designed to provide invaluable insights and analytics to elevate your sales strategies and boost business growth.
+MAINLY   This database is designed to provide invaluable insights and analytics to elevate your sales strategies and boost business growth.
 Features:

 Customer Insights: Gain deep understanding into customer behaviors, preferences, and buying patterns.